 Experiment to see if it looks good with your image or not.
 While doing this, manipulate the light range slider as well.
 Increase or decrease the field blur slide accordingly once you’ve made these adjustments — this whole process is a balancing act, so it could take some time to find the right setup for your image.
 Just be willing to experiment until you’re satisfied with its appearance.

-Create bokeh using smart objects
+2. Create bokeh using smart objects

 These images don’t necessarily need to have a dark background, but some depth of field variance will make your final results look better.
 When you open your image in Photoshop, be sure to convert it to a smart object, so you can edit the image after effects get applied.